ankit986/WebScrap_Internshala/README.md

 ---------------

 The code works in python so Python is a pre-requisite.
-Install the libraries :-  Beautiful Soup and Pandas
+Install the libraries :-  Beautiful Soup and Pandas Request

 Run the following command on your terminal to install